 During this very uncertain time, many employers have work that needs to get done — and professional-level money to support that work — but they do not have approval from senior management to hire new full-time people with related salaries, benefits, and expectations of career trajectories.
 As a work around aimed at both recruiting talent, and getting work done, many are turning to employing contractors — either independent sole proprietors or small and large firms they have traditionally turned to.
 If your intel turns up this strategy being used by your expanded circle of preferred employers, jump in.

-The Career Development Office recently brought in some alumni who entered the workforce during the recession of a decade ago.
+The Office of Career and Professional Development recently brought in some alumni who entered the workforce during the recession of a decade ago.
 What kind of advice did they offer?

 We put out a call to YSE alums who graduated into the great recession of 2008-2009 on AlumniFire